clickbait-challenge/humuhumunukunukuapuaa/README.md

 |   sentence_struct_features.py
 |   sentence_word_emb.py
 |
-└───hyperparams       with randomized grid search class and hyperparameters serach grid values for each classifier
+└───hyperparams       with randomized grid search class and hyperparameters search grid values for each classifier
 |
 └───utils             with the wrapper class for calling Stanford NLP java server and utility reading, splitting and concatenate data
 |